-The 2015 IBC/IRC specify seismic provisions for earthquake hazards.
+The 2018 IBC/IRC specify seismic provisions for earthquake hazards.
 Section 1613.1 of the IBC states, "Every structure, and portion thereof...shall be designed and constructed to resist the effects of earthquake motions..." and Section R301.1 of the IRC states, "Buildings and structures, and all parts thereof, shall be constructed to safely support all loads, including...seismic loads as prescribed by this code."
-Both the IBC and IRC assign structures, with some exceptions, to a Seismic Design Category (IBC Section 1613.3.5 and IRC Section R301.2.2.1).
+Both the IBC and IRC assign structures, with some exceptions, to a Seismic Design Category (IBC Section 1613.2.5 and IRC Section R301.2.2.1).
 Engineering-geology and geotechnical investigations are often needed to properly determine the seismic design parameters required to implement the code requirements.
 Seismic provisions of the IBC and IRC are intended to minimize injury and loss of life by ensuring the structural integrity of a building, but do not ensure that a structure or its contents will not be damaged during an earthquake.

-Specifically, the 2015 IBC (Section 1803.5.11) requires an investigation for all structures in Seismic Design Categories C, D, E, or F to include an evaluation of slope instability, liquefaction, differential settlement, and surface displacement due to faulting or lateral spreading.
-Although the 2015 IRC does not specifically mention liquefaction and other seismic hazards, IRC Section R401.4 leaves the need for soil tests up to the local building official in areas likely to have expansive, compressive, shifting, or other questionable soil characteristics; however, investigators conducting engineering-geology or geotechnical investigations should always provide an evaluation of these hazards, and if present, provide recommendations to mitigate the hazard and/or risk.
+Specifically, the 2018 IBC (Section 1803.5.11) requires an investigation for all structures in Seismic Design Categories C, D, E, or F to include an evaluation of slope instability, liquefaction, differential settlement, and surface displacement due to faulting or lateral spreading.
+Although the 2018 IRC does not specifically mention liquefaction and other seismic hazards, IRC Section R401.4 leaves the need for soil tests up to the local building official in areas likely to have expansive, compressive, shifting, or other questionable soil characteristics; however, investigators conducting engineering-geology or geotechnical investigations should always provide an evaluation of these hazards, and if present, provide recommendations to mitigate the hazard and/or risk.

-For flooding, the 2015 IBC (Section 1612.1) and IRC (Section R301.1) state that construction of new buildings and structures and additions to existing buildings and structures must be designed and constructed to resist the effects of flood hazards and flood loads.
+For flooding, the 2018 IBC (Section 1612.1) and IRC (Section R301.1) state that construction of new buildings and structures and additions to existing buildings and structures must be designed and constructed to resist the effects of flood hazards and flood loads.
 These requirements apply to construction in flood-hazard areas (Zone A and other zones identified by the local jurisdiction) identified on Flood Insurance Rate Maps by the Federal Emergency Management Agency.
+IBC Appendix G provides important information on flood-resistant construction.

-The 2015 IBC/IRC addresses issues related to problem soil and rock in Chapter 18, Soils and Foundations, and Chapter 4, Foundations, respectively.
+The 2018 IBC/IRC addresses issues related to problem soil and rock in Chapter 18, Soils and Foundations, and Chapter 4, Foundations, respectively.
 IBC Section 1803.5.3 and IRC Section R401.4 contain requirements for soil investigations in areas where expansive soil may be present.

-For shallow groundwater, the 2015 IBC Section 1805 and IRC Section R406 contain dampproofing and waterproofing requirements for structures built in wet areas.
+For shallow groundwater, the 2018 IBC Section 1805 and IRC Section R406 contain dampproofing and waterproofing requirements for structures built in wet areas.
 IBC Section 1803.5.4 contains requirements for soil investigations in areas of shallow groundwater.

-The 2015 IBC does not address radon hazards; however, investigators should always evaluate radon potential, and if present, provide recommendations to mitigate the risk from radon exposure.
-Appendix F, Radon Control Methods of the 2015 IRC and ASTM Standard E1465-08a Standard Practice for Radon Control Options for the Design and Construction of New Low-Rise Residential Buildings (ASTM, 2009) describe radon-resistant construction techniques.
-The adoption of 2015 IRC appendix F and implementation of its construction techniques is at the discretion of local jurisdictions, but radon hazard should be evaluated during a comprehensive engineering-geology investigation regardless.
+The 2018 IBC does not address radon hazards; however, investigators should always evaluate radon potential, and if present, provide recommendations to mitigate the risk from radon exposure.
+Appendix F, Radon Control Methods of the 2018 IRC and ASTM Standard E1465-08a Standard Practice for Radon Control Options for the Design and Construction of New Low-Rise Residential Buildings (ASTM, 2009), though while withdrawn, since not updated within eight years, describe radon-resistant construction techniques.
+The adoption of 2018 IRC appendix F and implementation of its construction techniques is at the discretion of local jurisdictions, but radon hazard should be evaluated during a comprehensive engineering-geology investigation regardless.